leanswift/leanswift.github.io/Leanswift Sxe and CSD/Pages/CenPOS Payment 3.0.0-Release Notes.md

 ## Highlights

 - This is the third version of integration between Magento and Infor SX.e/CSD with CenPOS payment option.

 - Enables Secure and PCI compliant integration with SX.e.

+## Enhancements

+- Added a new section in the Magento Backend to add the extra fields to be sent while creating an order.
+This same section can be used for SX.e and CSD CenPOS orders.

+- Provided an option in the Magento Backend to specify CenPOS Order type and Transaction type.

+## Known Issues

+- CenPOS order comments won't appear in Infor SX.e/CSD.